corowne/lorekeeper/README.md

 - **Stacked Inventories:** Existing user items in the database with identical owner, source, and notes are not automatically combined; these must be manually edited to be combined if desired.
 Not doing so will not cause issues, however.
 - **Submission Addons:** Before installing, **process any remaining unprocessed submissions**.
 Otherwise, you will need to edit their data in the database before they can be processed.
+- **Character Items:** If you installed this extension already, and did so prior to September 10th, 2020, run `php artisan fix-char-item-notifs`.
 - **Comments:** The version included in this branch has been separated from the original package.
 If you installed the prior version of the extension, run `php artisan view:clear` after installation to clear your view caches.

 When ready, run `php artisan migrate`.